 - Shell Companies and Fake Loans – The culprits create a fake company and then give a loan to themselves.
 This loan amount is the laundered money

-- Foreign Banks as Accomplices – If a foreign bank is an accomplice in laundering money it would be difficult for law enforcement to investigate the financial transactions and act since such banks are protected by international laws such as bank secrecy act which is applied in the United States.
+- Foreign Banks as Accomplices – If a foreign bank is an accomplice in laundering money it would be difficult for law enforcement to investigate the financial transactions.
+Moreover, such banks are protected by international laws such as bank secrecy act which is applied in the United States.

 - Bogus invoices from import/export – Money launderers also use import and export as a way to enter black money into the system.
 They would exaggerate a bill to justify the payment by creating fake invoices or inflating the value of funds received from exports.

-Guidelines issued by Financial Action Task Force require financial institutions to create the culture of compliance and provide education to its staff.
-Certified Anti Money Laundering Expert is one of the certification programs which help the bankers to effectively combat money laundering.
+Guidelines issued by Financial Action Task Force require financial institutions to create a culture of compliance and provide education to their staff.
+Certified Anti Money Laundering Expert is one of the certification programs which help bankers effectively combat money laundering.